ubvu/20230925-sc-code/README.md

 ### Installation and usage

-- `pip install gitautopush`
+In your local computer:
-- `git clone` this repository to your local directory
+- in a first terminal window `git clone` this repository to create a tracked working directory
+- organize your lesson so that the files you want to share are in this working directory
-- if you cloned the repository a while ago, `git pull` to avoid conflicts
+- if you already cloned this repository a while ago, `git pull` to avoid conflicts
-- in terminal, start observing the folder by command: `gitautopush /path/to/my/repo/folder`
-- you can also setup a delay between live coding and the notes in the repository by adding `--sleep <INT>` argument, `INT` being the amount of time (in seconds) to wait in between attempts to synchronize.
-- in the folder of the repository, create a new R script/ Rmarkdown file and save the changes
-- see if it automatically pushes to the repository
+- in a second terminal window, install gitautopush with `pip install gitautopush`
+- in this second terminal window, start observing the folder with the command: `gitautopush --sleep <INT> /path/to/my/repo/folder`. `<INT>` is the amount of time (in seconds) between attempts to synchronise the coding in the local repository and the copy in the remote; a delay of 2-5 seconds is a reasonable estimate
+- save the files in the working directory often and regularly (even automatically).
+The manual way is with <kbd>Ctrl</kbd>+<kbd>S</kbd>
-- save changes often with <kbd>Ctrl</kbd>+<kbd>S</kbd> in order for the changes to be pushed o the repository
+- double check in the second terminal window if gitautopush automatically pushes your changes to the repository: the errors `git` possibly throws should be inside the message of gitautopush
-- once you finish your lesson, make sure to close `gitautopush` with
+- once you finish your lesson, close `gitautopush` in the second terminal window with <kbd>Ctrl</kbd>+<kbd>C</kbd> or close the terminal window altogether
-  <kbd>Ctrl</kbd>+<kbd>C</kbd>

 ### Troubleshooting